KI7MT/wspr-analytics/scala/ConvertCsvToParquet/README.md

-# Build Process
+# Convert CSV File to Parquet

 This is a sample Application using [Scala][] that performs the following:

-* Reads a WSPRnet CSV from a path (/data/wspr/csv)
+* Reads a WSPRnet CSV from an input path e.g /data/wspr/csv.wsprspots-2020-02.csv
-* Creates a Parquet file set to an output path (e.g /data/wspr/parquet/2020/02)
+* Creates a Parquet file set to an output path e.g /data/wspr/parquet/2020/02

->NOTE If you re-run the script, the output Parquet directory will be overwritten.
+>NOTE If you re-run the script, the output Parquet directory `will be` overwritten.

 ## Framework Requirements